 OK here’s where it gets vaguely interesting…

 So, from the figures above, Race Average = 174 bpm (90%).
 This is slap bang in the middle of my anaerobic TRAINING zone.
-In terms of how it links to pace; then I was pretty even throughout the race perhaps gaining 5 seconds on the last km ‘sprint’.

 You will probably also read of other types of HR zones.
 These are probably better than the basic one given above.
 But they often yield fairly similar results.
 Joe Friel and others will show better ones but often the tests you have to do for the inputs are not so straightforward as those above.
-As I say, neither of us are elite athletes!
+As I said earlier, neither of us are elite athletes!
 The zones are to a degree arbitrary BUT what we will soon come onto is your lactate threshold level and this is VERY REAL.

 So let’s come back to my 174 bpm average for the 5km PB.
 Well my 10k PB yielded an average of 172 bpm.
 I don’t really do 10ks that much and so again could have gone a bit faster and so would have my heart.
 My 1 hour bike TT has an average BPM of 172.
 So as you can see there is a degree of ‘coincidence’ here!!

 So this 172/174 bpm (the 85% training zone/level you calculated earlier) type area represents the area somewhere pretty close to my lactate threshold (LTHR).
 My lactate threshold (LTHR) is probably I reckon about 175-9 bpm but I can’t quite push myself enough psychologically to find that out in training.
 172 is hard for me to maintain but I can do it for an hour or so.
 I can do heartrates of the low 180s for a few KMs.
-[Your lactic acid threshold level is where your legs start to get progressively heavier and progressively ‘stop’ working; it’s caused by H+ ions a.k.a. a build up of lactic acid from going to fast…ie your body couldn’t get rid of it quick enough).
+[Your lactic acid threshold level is where your legs start to get progressively heavier and progressively ‘stop’ working; it’s caused by H+ ions a.k.a. a build up of lactic acid from going to fast…ie your body couldn’t get rid of it quick enough…sort of].

 You would probably also find benefit in under-over sessions (ie under and over your LTHR) where your intervals go above and below the threshold.
 To do that you CLEARLY need to know your LTHR (get it lab tested if you want, c£100).

 You will also use your HR monitor to do other types of training (to train other bodily systems) .
 Your general aerobic fitness will come from long slogs of mileage in your aerobic zones.
 Other training will look at trying to increase your VO2max by fast sessions – you might do REDLINE Sprints.
-To be honest for 5k I wouldn’t bother too much about anything below your aerobic zone if you think you are half competent at 5ks and building up to a PB attempt or race.
+Personally, for 5k I wouldn’t bother too much about anything below your aerobic zone if you think you are half competent at 5ks and building up to a PB attempt or race.
 Certainly my run training has me ALWAYS aiming for at least 160 and then running intervals where my HR goes into the high 170s and sometimes 180s.
 Then again my training time available each week is limited and I do other sports as well.

 Look at it another way if you do a 5k and your HRavg (average) is above the threshold then either you really were trying really, really hard – or your calcs were a bit out!
 (Probably the latter) So try harder still next time.